gondola-finance/doc/docs/getting-started/introduction.md

 - Token symbol: GDL
 - Total supply: 500 million

-## Alocation
+## Allocation

 500M token will be minted.
-300M (60%) will be distributed through liquidity mining, 100M (20%) asecosystem reserve, 50M (10%) as developer fund, 25M (5%) for airdrop and 25M (5%) for marketing.
+300M (60%) will be distributed through liquidity mining, 100M (20%) as ecosystem reserve, 50M (10%) as developer fund, 25M (5%) for airdrop and 25M (5%) for marketing.

 Details of airdrop will be announced later.
 Developer fund will be locked for 6 months.
-Ecosystem reservecan be used discretionary by governance token holders after governance is enabled
+Ecosystem reserve can be used discretionary by governance token holders after governance is enabled

 ##  Schedule